HoseinRanjbar/Crowd-Counting-and-Localization/README.md

 ### Introduction
 ---
+# Crowd Counting and Localization for Surveillance Videos

 This project implements a crowd counting method and is heavily inspired by the repository at [CrowdCounting-P2PNet](https://github.com/TencentYoutuResearch/CrowdCounting-P2PNet).

-Existing localization-based methods relying on intermediate representations (i.e., density maps or pseudo boxes) serving as learning targets are counter-intuitive and error-prone.
+Existing localization-based methods relying on intermediate representations (i.e., density maps or pseudo-boxes) serving as learning targets are counter-intuitive and error-prone.
 We use a purely point-based framework for joint crowd counting and individual localization.
-In this framework, instead of merely reporting the absolute counting error at image level, we use a new metric, called density Normalized Average Precision (nAP), to provide more comprehensive and more precise performance evaluation.
-The overall architecture Built upon the VGG16, it firstly introduce an upsampling path to obtain fine-grained feature map.
+In this framework, instead of merely reporting the absolute counting error at the image level, we use a new metric called density normalized average precision (nAP) to provide a more comprehensive and precise performance evaluation.
+The overall architecture is built upon the VGG16; it first introduces an upsampling path to obtain a fine-grained feature map.
 Then it exploits two branches to simultaneously predict a set of point proposals and their confidence scores.

 ## Preprocessing

-ShanghaiTech dataset need some preprocessing to ready for train.
-Images and groundtruths should prepaire to suitable format.
+The ShanghaiTech dataset needs some preprocessing to be ready for training.
+Images and ground truth should be prepared in a suitable format.
 To preprocess the dataset, please run the following commands:

 <pre>